-Distribution Date The 25th day of each month is the date designated for payments to certificateholders (unless a different date is specified in the prospectus supplement).
+Issue Date The first day of the month in which the certificates of a specific issuance are issued.
+Distribution Date Unless otherwise stated in the related prospectus supple- ment, the 25th day of each month is the date designated for payments to certificateholders.
 If that day is not a business day, payment will be made on the next business day.
 The first distribution date for an issuance of certificates will occur in the month following the month in which the certificates are issued.
-For example, if an issue date is March 1st, the first distribution date will be April 25th or, if April 25th is not a business day, the first business day after

-April 25th (unless a different date is specified in the prospectus supplement).
-Maturity Date The date specified in the prospectus supplement for each issuance of certificates.
-On each distribution date, we will pay interest to certificateholders as follows: • For fixed-rate pools, interest at the fixed pass-through rate specified in the related prospectus supplement. • For adjustable-rate pools with no mortgage loans permitting negative amortization, interest at a variable pass-through rate (referred to as the pool accrual rate).
-The initial pool accrual rate is specified in the related prospectus supplement. • For adjustable-rate pools with mortgage loans permitting negative amortization, interest at the pool accrual rate minus the aggregate amount of any deferred interest added to the principal balance of the mortgage loans during the related due period (as defined below).
+For example, if an issue date is March 1st, the first distribution date will be April 25th or, if April 25th is not a business day, the first business day after April 25th (unless a different date is specified in the related prospectus supplement).
+Settlement Date No later than the last business day of the month in which the issue date occurs.
+Maturity Date The date specified in the related prospectus supplement for each issuance of certificates.
+Interest On each distribution date, we will pass through interest to certificateholders as follows: • For fixed-rate pools, interest at the fixed pass-through rate specified in the related prospectus supplement. • For adjustable-rate pools with no mortgage loans per- mitting negative amortization, interest calculated at a variable pass-through rate (referred to as the pool accrual rate).
+The initial pool accrual rate is specified in the related prospectus supplement. • For adjustable-rate pools with mortgage loans permit- ting negative amortization, interest at the pool accrual rate minus the aggregate amount of any deferred inter- est added to the principal balance of the mortgage loans during the related due period (as defined below).
 The related prospectus supplement will state whether a pool contains adjustable-rate mortgage loans permitting negative amortization.
+The amount of interest to be passed through to certificate- holders does not reflect any loss mitigation measure or other loan modification.
 The method used to calculate interest for a specific issuance of certificates will be specified in the related prospectus supplement.
-We receive collections on the mortgage loans on a monthly Principal..... basis.
+Principal We receive collections on the mortgage loans on a monthly basis.
 The period we use to differentiate between collections in one month and collections in another month is called the "due period".
 The due period is the period from and including the second calendar day of the preceding month to and including the first calendar day of the month in which the distribution date occurs.
-On each distribution date, we will pass through to certificateholders: • the aggregate amount of the borrowers' scheduled principal payments for the related due period; and • the aggregate amount of all unscheduled principal payments received during the period specified below: - the stated principal balance of each mortgage loan that was prepaid in full during the calendar month immediately preceding the month in which that distribution date occurs; - the stated principal balance of each mortgage loan that was purchased from the pool during the calendar month immediately preceding the month in which that distribution date occurs; and